 If you spend much time with children, you’re bound to wonder how young human beings can possibly learn so much so quickly.
 Philosophers, going all the way back to Plato, have wondered, too, but they’ve never found a satisfying answer.
 My five-year-old grandson, Augie, has learned about plants, animals and clocks, not to mention dinosaurs and spaceships.
 He also can figure out what other people want and how they think and feel.
 He can use that knowledge to classify what he sees and hears and make new predictions.
-He recently proclaimed, for example, that the newly discovered species of titanosaur on display at the American Museum of Natural History in New York City is a plant eater, so that means it really isn’t that scary.
+He has proclaimed, for example, that a recently discovered species of titanosaur on display at the American Museum of Natural History in New York City is a plant eater, so that means it really isn’t that scary.

 Yet all that reaches Augie from his environment is a stream of photons hitting his retina and disturbances of air contacting his eardrums.
 The neural computer that sits behind his blue eyes manages somehow to start with that limited information from his senses and to end up making predictions about plant-eating titanosaurs.
 One lingering question is whether electronic computers can do the same.